Median income in Vancouver is CA$55,000/year (CA$4,583/month). Here is how to budget every dollar.

 CA$4,583

 Adjust the sliders to see how your money breaks down.
-When you're happy, save it to EyeCash — free.
+When you're happy, save it to EyeCash after your free trial.

 Burnaby and New Westminster offer lower rents with good SkyTrain connections